-The new was published in 2003 by Dr. David Whitehouse in the BBC news website,section Science, and was disseminated through the Internet.
+The news was picked up in 2003 by Dr. David Whitehouse on the BBC news Science website, and spread through the Internet.